apache/skywalking/docs/en/setup/backend/dynamic-config-etcd.md

                                               |{productAPI-v1}:{value of productAPI-v1}
                                               |{productAPI-v2}:{value of productAPI-v2}
 ```
-If `nameSpace = /skywalking` the config in etcd is:
+If `namespace = /skywalking` the config in etcd is:

 | Key | Value |
 |-----|-----|